maindconsultingservices/Referraly-backend/README.md

   AFFILIATE_API_KEY_4=stuvwx901234
   AFFILIATE_API_KEY_5=yzabcd567890
   ```
 - **Why they're used**: To authenticate API requests to the affiliate programs securely, keeping the keys out of the codebase.
+In the future, these will be crucial for generating unique affiliate IDs for each user-program combination, allowing for more granular tracking and potentially higher commissions.

+### ADMIN_USERS

+- **Purpose**: A comma-separated list of email addresses for users who should have admin privileges.
+- **Usage**: In the user registration process (`/api/users/register`).
+- **Example**: `ADMIN_USERS=admin@example.com,superuser@example.com`
+- **Why it's used**: To automatically assign admin roles to specific users upon registration, simplifying the admin user creation process.

 ### Additional Database-Related Environment Variables